mojaloop/documentation/deployment-guide/README.md

    kubectl -n kube-system describe secrets/kubernetes-dashboard-token-btbwf
    ```

    The **{kubernetes-dashboard-token-btbwf}** is retrieved from the output in the previous step.
 For more information on generating the token, follow the **Authentication** link in the window.
+   If using kubernetes v2.x - replace `kube-system` with `kubernetes-dashboard`.

 ![kubernetes-dashboard](./assets/diagrams/deployment/kubernetesDashboard.png)